-Petitioner argues that, at the time of the invention, a person of ordinary skill in the art "understood how to achieve" the claimed drug formulation.
+Petitioner argues that at the time of the invention, a person of ordinary skill in the art "understood how to achieve" the claimed drug formulation.
 Pet.
-36-37.
-For example, Petitioner and its declarant argue that a person of ordinary skill in the art would have known "techniques for creating swellable polymer formulations retained in the stomach."
+37. For example, Petitioner and its declarant argue that a person of ordinary skill in the art would have known "techniques for creating swellable polymer formulations retained in the stomach."
 Pet.
-35-36; Ex.
-1016 ¶¶ 51-57, 123.
-Petitioner also argues that a person of ordinary skill in the art would have known that a person of ordinary skill in the art would have known for creating state a person of ordinary skill in the art would have known that a person of ordinary skill in the art would have known for construct a matrix that would remain intact because it was well known that "increasing the viscosity of HPMC (based on grade) or the concentration (by altering the drug-to-polymer weight ratio) strengthens the matrix, resulting in a dosage form that would remain physically intact over the dosing period."
+36 (citing Ex.
+1004 ¶ 117).
+Petitioner also argues that a person of ordinary skill in the art would have known how to construct a matrix that would remain intact because it was well known that "increasing the viscosity of HPMC (based on grade) or the concentration (by altering the drug-to-polymer weight ratio) strengthens the matrix, resulting in a dosage form that would remain physically intact over the dosing period."
 Pet.
-36-37; Ex.
-1016 ¶¶ 61- 65, 125.
+36-37 (citing Ex.
+1004 ¶ 119).

 We are not persuaded that a person of ordinary skill in the art would have had a reasonable expectation of success, in part, because both parties' declarants testified about the number of formulation considerations at play when preparing a drug formulation.
 For example, Petitioner's declarant testified that there were formulation considerations such as "molecular weight, chemical substitution, particle size, hydration rate effect, polymer content, dosage form, dosage size and manufacturing processes."
 Ex.
-1016 ¶ 41.
+1004 ¶ 37.
 Similarly, Patent Owner's declarant stated that "[a] person of ordinary skill in the art understands that formulation of a polymer matrix involves a vast array of interacting 'formulation considerations' affecting polymer and matrix properties."
 Ex.
-2010 ¶ 161.
-Despite this testimony from its own declarant (as confirmed by Patent Owner's declarant), we find that Petitioner does not address sufficiently why a person of ordinary skill in the art would believe it could modify the formulation of Baveja to incorporate the "swelling" and "substantially intact" features of the '837 patent without, for example, affecting the other desired properties of the original Baveja formulation (e.g., the drug release profile).
-Petitioner has not identified any combinations of Baveja and the '837 patent that would be most promising to try.
+2010 ¶ 152; id. ¶¶ 59, 153, 166-67.
+Despite this testimony from its own declarant (as confirmed by Patent Owner's declarant), we find that Petitioner does not address sufficiently why a person of ordinary skill in the art would believe it could modify the formulation of Baveja to incorporate the "swelling" and "substantially intact" features of the '837 patent without, for example, affecting the other properties of the original Baveja formulation (e.g., the drug release profile).
+Nor has Petitioner identified any combinations of Baveja and the '837 patent that would be most promising to try.
 As such, we reach the same conclusion as the Federal Circuit in Leo Pharmaceutical Products, Ltd. v.
 Rea, 726 F.3d 1346, 1357 (Fed.
 Cir.
 2013).
-That is, we find that, "[w]ithout a reasonable expectation of success or clues pointing to the most promising combinations, an artisan could have spent year experimenting without success."
+That is, we find that "[w]ithout a reasonable expectation of success or clues pointing to the most promising combinations, an artisan could have spent years experimenting without success."
 Id.

-Finally, during cross-examination, Dr. Bodmeier testified that it would take him "within a week" to come up with the claimed formulations.
-See PO Resp.
-41; Ex.
-2018, 80:19-81:8.
-In its Reply, Petitioner also argues that "[e]ven if the Board accepts that Dr. Park's tablets are not identical to Baveja's tablets, Baveja's disclosures led Dr. Park to create dosage forms that fall within the scope of claim 1 using techniques well-known to a POSA, . . . confirming that the claims are obvious over Baveja."
+Finally, in its Reply, Petitioner argues that "[e]ven if the Board accepts that Dr. Park's tablets are not identical to Baveja's tablets, Baveja's disclosures led Dr. Park to create dosage forms that fall within the scope of claim 1 using techniques well-known to a POSA, . . . confirming that the claims are obvious over Baveja."
 Pet.
 Reply 5.